 Our “Harvest of the Month” program promotes different fruits, vegetables, herbs and legumes throughout the school year.
 We provide fun facts and nutrition information and will serve it at least one day during that month.

 In order to encourage students to eat a complete lunch, we offer three entrée choices at each elementary, and more choices at the Middle and High School.
 Every entrée we offer is available as a meal when bundled with our fruit and vegetable bar and a milk.
-We believe it is important to encourage students to eat a balanced meal, so all entrees are available as meals to all students.
+We believe it is important to encourage students to eat a well balanced meal, so fresh fruits and vegetables are available to all students.

 At each school we offer a self serve fruit and vegetable bar.
 By providing four vegetables, a fresh fruit and a canned fruit, the students can pick their favorite items, instead of passing up one choice offered on a menu because they don’t care for it.
 We will introduce the students to a greater variety of fresh fruit including Passion Fruit, Blood Orange, and Papaya, just to name a few.
-We use whole grain white bread and whole wheat rolls, and will offer whole wheat pizza crusts to insure students get the grains they need.
+We use whole grain white bread and whole wheat rolls.
+All of the products and ingredients we purchase are trans fat free.

 In order to meet the nutritional requirements of our meals, we take specific steps when preparing food items.
 Ground Beef is rinsed after cooking to skim off fat, and ground turkey is added when possible.
 All products that are typically deep fried, (chicken nuggets, chicken patties, popcorn chicken) are baked in ovens with no oil added.
 We do not add butter or margarine when cooking vegetables and they are steamed when possible.
 Salt is no longer added as a seasoning, and we use pepper or other herbs as flavor enhancements.